traveltips

 Please note the following details for all visa-free entrants:

-• Passport must be valid for minimum 6 months from entry date.
+• Passport must be valid for a minimum of 6 months beyond the scheduled departure from Vietnam.

 • Return air ticket must be no later than 45 days (30 days for ASEAN)